Skip to Main Navigation

 • The World Bank

 This program provides an overview of innovative approaches for real-time monitoring of welfare and their practical applications.
-In an increasingly uncertain world with frequent, high-intensity shocks, real-time data for monitoring welfare and policy design is critical.
+In a global context of increased uncertainty, crises and shocks, real-time data is critical for monitoring welfare and policy design.
 Participants will explore how these approaches can be used to enhance decision-making and policy responsiveness.

 • The World Bank

-This course explores how fiscal policy can reduce poverty and inequality, focusing on redesigning taxes and transfers to ensure the poor, especially the extremely poor, are not overburdened.
+This course explores how fiscal policy can help reduce poverty and inequality, focusing on redesigning taxes and transfers to ensure people living in poverty, especially extreme poverty, are not overburdened.
 It provides tailored, self-paced training for policymakers and civil society.
 Participants will gain a deeper understanding of the key concepts and methods used to achieve equitable fiscal policy.

 • The World Bank